marius851000/pmd_hack_weekly/model-yyyy-mm-dd.md

 Written and initially formatted by ``marius851000#2522``.

-TODO: remember to remove if she can't proofread Proofread and edited by ``Aviivix#2695``.
+TODO: remember to remove if can't proofread
+Proofread and edited by ``Aviivix#2695``.

 ---